 In Performance HUD Mode, OVR Metrics Tool renders performance graphs as a VR overlay over any running Oculus application.

-For more information, see OVR Metrics Tool in our Mobile SDK Guide.
+For more information, see OVR Metrics Tool.

 Oculus branches of Unreal add support for debugging mobile sessions using ndk-gdb, a small shell script wrapped around GNU GDB that is included with the Android NDK.

-Using ndk-gdb from the command line adds convenient features to your debugging workflow by allowing, for example, adding breakpoints, stepping through code, and inspecting variables with a command line interface.
+ndk-gdb from the command line adds convenient features to your debugging workflow by allowing, for example, adding breakpoints, stepping through code, and inspecting variables with a command line interface.

 To use ndk-gdb for debugging: